up42/up42-py/docs/search_order.md

 assets[0].download()
 ```

 <br>

-!!!
-Success "Success!"
-Also see the advanced examples & code reference or continue with the [Run an analytics workflow](30-second-example.md)
+⏭️ Continue with the [Run an analytics workflow](30-second-example.md) chapter or see the advanced section!
-chapter!